 But it was hardly a solitary moment, from the first-possession blocked punt that went for a UW touchdown to the double-pass trickery that was Wazzu’s last chance and turned into a tip-drill interception.

-“Guys,” said linebacker Alex Hoffman-Ellis, “just have to do a better job of making plays when their number is called.”
+“Guys,” linebacker Alex Hoffman-Ellis said, “just have to do a better job of making plays when their number is called.”

 But then, the thing about football is, every player’s number gets called on every play.